dbosoft/SAPHub/README.md

 * **Azure account**
   To run only locally no azure account is required.
-However to scale out API module with [CosmosDB](https://azure.microsoft.com/de-de/services/cosmos-db/) or to use the [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) you require a azure account ([free accounts available](https://azure.microsoft.com/en-us/free) for dev purposes).
+* However to scale out API module with [CosmosDB](https://azure.microsoft.com/de-de/services/cosmos-db/)
+* or to use [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) or Azure Storage account you require a azure account ([free accounts available](https://azure.microsoft.com/en-us/free) for dev purposes).

 # Usage